EPS, akathisia, and movement disorders1,2

 †BARS ranges from 0-14.
 The AIMS for dyskinesia (total score ranges from 0 to 28).
 The SAS for EPS (total score ranges from 0 to 40).
 Movement scores represent mean change from baseline.

-Antipsychotic drugs have been reported to cause:
+WARNINGS & PRECAUTIONS: Antipsychotic drugs have been reported to cause:

-Please see additional Important Safety Information, including Boxed Warnings, below.
+Please see additional Important Safety Information, including Boxed WARNINGS, below.